nobelnithin/Esp32/README.md

    ![image](https://github.com/nobelnithin/Esp32/assets/73788106/b3c81244-0fee-4557-a01d-92b8e5aec585)

-  After this steps, we can find the esp boards in Arduino IDE
+  After these steps, we can find the esp boards in Arduino IDE

+  Then choose the correct board and connect the ESP32 Board to the system/laptop.
+Then select the Port and start programming

+  Happy coding:)